 - Day face moisturiser

-Even if you are not oily you might want to consider a mattifying day cream if you are going on a hot holiday to absorb any sweat or oils.
+Even if you are not oily you might want to consider a mattifying day cream if you are going on a hot destination to absorb any sweat or oils.
 I highly recommend: Best day creams for oily skin – Estée Lauder Daywear Matte vs Omorovicza Balancing Moisturiser.
-In Depth Reviews and Ingredient Analyses Whichever day cream you choose, make sure that it has a good amount of conditioners, anti-oxidants (epsecially if you are going on a sunny holiday) and that it works well under makeup if you will be wearing some.
+In Depth Reviews and Ingredient Analyses and even better combine it with SPF A nourishing, mattifying day cream with SPF – Paula’s Choice RESIST Super-Light Daily Wrinkle Defence Broad Spectrum SPF30 – In-Depth Review and Ingredient Analysis.
+Whichever day cream you choose, make sure that it has a good amount of conditioners, anti-oxidants (epsecially if you are going on a sunny destination) and that it works well under makeup if you will be wearing some.

 - Night face moisturiser

 Same story as above, make sure it contains some good moisturising ingredients and anti-oxidants.

 I highly recommend using serums to deliver a few extra good ingredients into the skin, especially at night when your skin is repairing and especially when you are travelling as your skin can get dry.
 Choose something with vitamins C, E and hyaluronic acid and other good ingredients.
 I highly recommendEstée Lauder Advanced Night Repair Synchronized Recovery Complex II Serum – In Depth Review and Ingredient Analysis.I also recommend the Estée Lauder Advanced Night Repair Intensive Recovery Ampoules – In Depth Review and Ingredient Analysis